boydx/geosalad/PITCHME.md

 Note:

 I ask you to consider the implications of your map making.
+A map is

-- A map is an artistic rendering of Earth.
+- an artistic rendering of Earth.
-- A map is a measurement of our environment.
+- a measurement of our environment.
-- A map is a tool for remembering the familiar and navigating the unknown.
+- a tool for remembering the familiar and navigating the unknown.

 ---?image=https://live.staticflickr.com/930/42790171395_39f8afe83e_o.jpg&opacity=30